Head Teacher’s Welcome

 Sweets are not allowed at school.

-Large or valuable toys should not be brought to school, neither should dangerous objects or any electrical appliance.
+Toys should not be brought to school, neither should dangerous objects or any electrical appliance including mobile phones.
+Children should not bring any objects that are of a sentimental or monetary value.

 Children should not wear jewellery to school, other than simple studs for pierced ears.
-These must be removed for PE, Games and Swimming.
+These must be removed or taped for PE, Games and Swimming.

 Friends of the School Association

-There is an active Friends of the School Association which aims to foster links between the school, parents and the local community (See Hello Booklet).
+There is an active Friends of the School Association which aims to foster links between the school, parents and the local community.
 Over the last few years, thousands of pounds have been raised, way beyond the expectation of a small school.
 Funds have been used to buy a whole range of things including sofas, books, furniture, water fountains, lap tops, play equipment and a new outdoor changing room and storage facility and some playground markings chosen by the children themselves.

 With ever increasing costs, the school often asks parents to offer voluntary contributions towards trips.
 However, The Friends have also subsidised day visits and visitors to the classroom.
 These contributions have enabled all planned visits to go ahead.
 Parents with financial concerns are invited to share these immediately with the head teacher in confidence.
 We operate an inclusive system in this school.

 The school has a board of governors that work in partnership with the Head teacher to support the strategic direction of the school.
-Each Autumn they write an annual report for parents to read which includes the progress of the school towards its development plan aim, the use of the Pupil Premium Funding and a short account of the activities of the committees including finance (see Governors section of this website)
+Governors produce a report annually for parents to read which includes the progress of the school towards its development plan aim, the use of the Pupil Premium Funding and a short account of the activities of the committees including finance (see Governors section of this website)

 The school is committed to healthier living and learning.
 It was awarded Healthy School Status in 2012.